05 Jan How To: Create Your Own Signature Wedding Cocktail(Last Updated On: 04/05/2018)

 - A unique way to bring your future father-in-law and / or father is once they have tried your drink they can help “PUNtificate” you drinks.
 Being fathers they are experts at dad jokes and puns.
 Even if they don’t get the vote of the final name they can help inspire you and worst case have laugh and a drink with them.

 Congratulations after all that you have your very own signature wedding cocktail that you can share with your guests and truly call it your own.
+If you would rather stick with the more tried and tested drinks check out out blog about 11 popular wedding cocktails.
+Feel free to check them out or even give them your own tasty twist.

 Please note that to truly give the best insight and knowledge for this blog.
 I personally made myself my favourite cocktail which I affectionately call the ‘Dirty Dimitri’ which is a variant of the Dirty Vodka Martini.
 While it was a difficult task I drank my drink in order to get into the true mindset of a cocktail.